kubos/kubos/docs/tutorials/first-mission-app.rst

 the monitor service for current system memory usage and then storing that data into the telemetry database.

+You should be able to go through this tutorial entirely within your development environment.
+You do not need to have an OBC available.

 .. note::

     The iOBC does not support Python.
 If this is the board which you are using,